jrkosinski/Ethernaut/MagicNumber/README.md

 Note that this does not actually create a function.
 Any call to any function will result in this code being executed and the same value being returned.
 This is demonstrated in unit tests.

 ### Takeaways
 Magic can be done using assembly, that cannot be accomplished in a higher level language.
+Not all languages allow you to include inline assembly as a block within higher-level code, but Solidity does (as of version 0.3.something).

 ### Instructions
 - In [scripts/execute.js](scripts/execute.js), set the contractAddr variable's value with Ethernaut's contract.address.